umeshvishwakrma/web-dev-project/README.md

 ✔ Both frontend and backend must run
-✔ .env is not pushed to GitHub — everyone creates their own ✔ Use MongoDB Atlas or local MongoDB
+✔ .env is not pushed to GitHub — everyone creates their own ✔ Use MongoDB Atlas or local Mongo